confidentsecurity/confsec-js/README.md

 parameters you can optionally configure to control how the client interacts with the CONFSEC backend:

+- `apiUrl (string)`: The URL for the service implementing the OpenPCC auth API.
+- `identityPolicySource (number)`: Accepts values from the `IdentityPolicySource` enum.
+Controls the source of the identity policy that the client uses to validate the signing identity of artifacts in the OpenPCC transparency log.
+By default `IdentityPolicySource.CONFIGURED` is used, which requires the caller to configure at least one of `oidcIssuer` or `oidcIssuerRegex`, and at least one of `oidcSubject` or `oidcSubjectRegex`.
+Alternatively, the caller could set this as `IdentityPolicySource.UNSAFE_REMOTE`, which allows the client to receive and trust the identity policy from the auth server.
+This is unsafe and should only be used in development environments.
+- `oidcIssuer (string)`: The OIDC issuer to trust for OpenPCC transparency log artifacts.
+- `oidcIssuerRegex (string)`: A regular expression matching the OIDC issuers to trust for OpenPCC transparency log artifacts.
+Can be used in place of `oidcIssuer` to trust multiple issuers.
+- `oidcSubject (string)`: The OIDC subject to trust for OpenPCC transparency log artifacts.
+- `oidcSubjectRegex (string)`: A regular expression matching the OIDC subjects to trust for OpenPCC transparency log artifacts.
+Can be used in place of `oidcSubject` to trust multiple subjects.
 - `concurrentRequestsTarget (number)`: Allows the client to specify the desired request parallelism.
 This primarily impacts the number of credits that the client will maintain cached and available to use immediately.
 Higher values